 cause the following skin problems:

-- Discoloured areas of the skin, called mottled pigmentation
+- Discolored areas of the skin, called mottled pigmentation

-- Elastosis -- the destruction of the elastic and collagen tissue that cause lines, wrinkles, and sagging skin
+- Elastosis -- the destruction of the elastic and collagen tissue that causes lines, wrinkles, and sagging skin

 - Fine and coarse wrinkles